rozierhj/All-Food-No-Fillers/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-    Project to create a website where users can search for books by name.
-The website returns the users search with a card display for each search result. each card has on it an image, title, author(s), description and link to the book online.
-Users can create an account so that they can save books to their favorites list.
-They can go back and look at the list and remove any books if the want to.
+    Project to create a website where users can search for recipes.
+The site returns a list of recipes with their name, image, the steps to create the recipe and the ingredients necessary for each step along with an image for each ingredient.
+The User has the ability to create an account so that they can save their favorite recipes, upvote recipes and comment on recipes.
+Users without accounts may search for recipes, view comments and upvotes but can not save, upvote or comment on recipes themselves.
+The website is retreving the recipe data using the spoonacular api: https://spoonacular.com/food-api.

   ## Table of Contents